 At UCL Dr Serfaty has a teaching role.
 He is a Fellow of the Higher Education Academy (FHEA) with a diploma in teaching.
 He has extensively contributed to both under and post graduate medical training and is an examiner for UCL and is a joint collaborator in running the depression and anxiety module in UCLs MSc in Psychiatry.

-Dr Serfaty has undertaken a number of funded RCTs using CBT in a variety of groups, especially those who may be neglected from receiving help; older people, cancer patients, eating disorders, people with intellectual disabilities and those with Body Dysmorphic Disorder and victims of crime.
+Dr Serfaty has undertaken a number of funded RCTs using CBT in a variety of groups, especially those who may be neglected from receiving help; older people, cancer patients, eating disorders, people with intellectual disabilities, Body Dysmorphic Disorder and victims of crime.

 Dr Serfaty is an accredited teacher and Fellow of Higher Education Academy (FHEA).

-Post graduate teaching: (i) 1996-2006.
-He set up and organized the MRCPsych Academic training programme for post graduate psychiatric trainees.
+1996-2006 (i) He set up and organized the MRCPsych Academic training programme for post graduate psychiatric trainees.
 The training programme was developed to be consistent with the syllabus detailed by the Royal college of psychiatrists and was regarded as one of the best academic training programmes for psychiatry in the UK which achieved consistently high pass rates on the theory papers for candidates sitting the MRCPsych exam.
-Elements of this are still used as the template for the MRCPsych course at UCL. (ii) He wasresponsible for the psychotherapy academic programme on the MRCPsych course, where he introduced novel and up to date psychotherapeutic interventions onto the training programme, including interventions such as Acceptance and Commitment Therapy (ACT). (iii) He has consistently achieved extremely high ratings for teaching on the MRCPsych course, with comments such as exhilarating and best lecture this year.
+Elements of this are still used as the template for the MRCPsych course at UCL. (ii) He was responsible for the psychotherapy academic programme on the MRCPsych course, where he introduced novel and up to date psychotherapeutic interventions onto the training programme, including interventions such as Acceptance and Commitment Therapy (ACT). (iii) He consistently achieved extremely high ratings for teaching on the MRCPsych course.

-Undergraduate teaching: (iv) Dr Serfaty is the academic tutor for 4 medical students sent to the Priory Hospital North London from the UCL every year as part of the medical student rotation, having set up the undergraduate training package for medical students, which has consistently received high ratings through independent on line feedback.
+2006- Currently; Dr Serfaty is the academic tutor for 3 batches of 4 medical students sent to the Priory Hospital North London from the UCL every year as part of the medical student rotation, having set up the undergraduate training package for medical students, which has consistently received high ratings through independent on line feedback.